 |Get PIA||30-day refund policy||Offers a 30-day money-back guarantee with 25,000+ servers and high connection speeds.
 IT supports P2P and can also unblock Netflix, BBC iPlayer, and more.|

-So, here are the free trial VPNs that I found to meet the above-mentioned criteria without further ado fully.
+So, here are the free trial VPNs that I found to meet the criteria mentioned above.

-The following are the VPN services currently offering legitimate free trials in April 2021.
+The following are the VPN services currently offering a legitimate free version in 2021.

 1. Surfshark — 7 days of Free trial with Superior Privacy Features

 Surfshark is a VPN provider based in the British Virgin Islands which offers a 7-day free trial for iOS and Android.
 To test the VPN on the desktop comfortably, users can take advantage of the 30-day money-back guarantee that is completely legitimate.